How To Upload and Attach Files

 Derivative Images

-When uploading GIF, JPEG, and PNG images, Pnut will generate two standard resized images from your image: a 200x200 pixel thumbnail (core_image_200s) and a version that fits within 640 pixels wide by 960 tall, if the original image does not fit within those dimensions.
+When uploading GIF, JPEG, and PNG images, Pnut will generate three standard resized images from your image: a 200x200 pixel thumbnail (core_image_200s), a 600x600 pixel thumbnail (core_image_600s), and a version that fits within 640 pixels wide by 960 tall, if the original image does not fit within those dimensions (core_image_960).

 Linking to Files